What is Upskilling and Why is it Important?

 Why is Upskilling Important?

 It’s important to prioritize your professional development, especially in a challenging job market.
 Layoffs, hiring freezes and high turnover can make staying competitive in your field more important than ever.
-The more you upskill, “the better prepared you’ll be to master emerging technologies and advance your career,” said Tenille Jones, director of outreach at Kenzie Academy from Southern New Hampshire University (SNHU).
+The more you upskill, “the better prepared you’ll be to master emerging technologies and advance your career,” said Tenille Jones, director of outreach at an ed tech company.

 What Are Some of the Benefits of Upskilling?